Korean Soft Tofu Stew (Silken Tofu in Spicy Clam Broth)

 1. 1

-Purge 150g clams in salted water for 30 minutes.
-Season 100g ground pork with salt and pepper.
+Soak 150g of clams in 3% salted water for 30 minutes to purge the sand, and season 100g of pork with a pinch of salt and pepper.

 2. 2

-Heat 1 tbsp sesame oil in a stone pot, stir-fry pork on medium heat for 2 minutes.
+Heat 1 tablespoon of sesame oil in a stone pot over medium heat and stir-fry the pork for 2 minutes until the outside turns white and opaque.

 3. 3